Health and environmental effects of transport: Sustainable transport

 Sustainable transport is transport with either lower environmental footprint per passenger, per distance or higher capacity.
 Typically sustainable transport modes are rail, bicycle and walking.

-Road-rail parallel layout
+Sustainable rail

 Road-Rail Parallel Layout is a design option to reduce the environmental effects of new transportation routes by locating railway tracks alongside a highway.
 In 1984 the Paris—Lyon high-speed rail route in France had about 14% parallel layout with the highway, and in 2002, 70% parallel layout was achieved with the Cologne–Frankfurt high-speed rail line.

+Induced humidity and ventilation both can greatly dampen air pollution in enclosed spaces, which was found to be relatively high inside subway lines due to braking and friction and relatively less inside transit buses than lower sitting passenger automobiles or subways.

 Involvement

 Mitigation does not entirely involve large-scale changes such as road construction, but everyday people can contribute.
 Walking, cycling trips, short or non-commute trips, can be an alternate mode of transportation when travelling short or even long distances.
 A multi-modal trip involving walking, a bus ride, and bicycling may be counted solely as a transit trip.
 Economic evaluations of transportation investments often ignore the true effects of increased vehicular traffic—incremental parking, traffic accidents, and consumer costs—and the real benefits of alternative modes of transport.
 Most travel models do not account for the negative effects of additional vehicular traffic that result from roadway capacity expansion and overestimate the economic benefits of urban highway projects.
 Transportation planning indicators, such as average traffic speeds, congestion delays, and roadway level of service, measure mobility rather than accessibility.

 Climate change is a factor that 67% of Europeans consider when choosing where to go on holiday.
 Specifically, people under the age of 30 are more likely to consider climate implications of travelling to vacation spots.
 52% of young Europeans, 37% of people ages 30–64 and 25% of people aged above 65, state that in 2022 they will choose to travel by plane.
 27% of young people claim they will travel to a faraway destination.

 Europeans expect lifestyle changes to experience great transformation in the next 20 years.
 31% of respondents to a climate survey conducted in 2021 believe that most people will no longer own their own vehicle, while 63% believe that teleworking will become the norm to reduce emissions and mitigate the effects of climate change.
 48% predict that energy quotas will be individually assigned.